-Glenna Garramone is a singer-songwriter and multi-instrumentalist based in Victoria, BC, Canada, equally at home as a solo artist and in collaboration with a wide range of performers.
-In July 2014 she appeared on stages at the Calgary Folk Music Festival, as a harmony vocalist with Juno nominee Oliver Swain's band Big Machine, and made her debut as the newest member of Short Story Long, the backing band for spoken word artist Shane Koyczan at The Banff Centre, where the band shared the stage with Polaris Prize winner Tanya Tagaq.
+2014 highlights included performing at the Calgary Folk Music Festival, as a harmony vocalist with Juno nominee Oliver Swain's band Big Machine, and at the Shaw Amphitheatre at The Banff Centre as a member of Shane Koyczan and the Short Story Long, where the band shared the stage with Polaris Prize winner Tanya Tagaq.

 Glenna holds a BFA in Writing from the University of Victoria, with a major in Poetry.
 In 2011 she graduated from the Community Choir Leadership Training Program, which prepared her to guide others in singing together, and to "embody the idea that singing is our birthright."
-When she's not traveling, Glenna resides in Victoria, where she facilitates a non-auditioned indie-pop-rock choir, The Pandora Chorus.
+When she's not on the road, Glenna resides in Victoria, where she facilitates, directs, and arranges songs for a non-auditioned indie-pop-rock choir, The Pandora Chorus.